groonworld/groonworld.github.io/README.md

 Currently the UI is in german only.

-Planned features for future releases:
+Some ideas for future releases:

 English version UI
 A "detailed" version taking into account things such as yearly bonus payments or time spent commuting to and from work.